ldn-softdev/jtc/User Guide.md

 template-interpolated JSON value `'"new label"'`.

-Here's an illustration when a _stripped notation_ is required:
+Here's an illustration when a _naked notation_ is required:
 ```bash
 bash $ JSN='{ "pi": 3.14, "type": "irrational" }'
 bash $ <<<$JSN jtc